-To characterize the transcriptional program implemented by MTB during hypoxia in the controlled O2 model, we applied dimensionality reduction techniques that allowed us to define tightly clustered time points (see methods).
-Identified time point clusters are shown in Fig. 2B in a t-distributed stochastic neighbor embedding (tSNE) two dimension plot.
-Each cluster corresponds to a transcriptional state and it is associated with a distinct gene set: normoxia (81 genes), transition (446 genes), stage Ia hypoxia (328 genes), stage Ib hypoxia (320 genes), stage II hypoxia (978 genes), and resuscitation (429 genes) (Fig. S2 and Table S1).
-Average expression profiles for the gene sets reveal that the states rapidly transition from one to another, and that transitions are oxygen (e.g. normoxia vs stage II) and time dependent (e.g. stage Ib vs stage II) (Fig. 2C and Fig. S3).
+To further characterize the MTB transcriptional states over the time course and oxygen gradient, we applied dimensionality reduction techniques that allowed us to define tightly clustered samples (see methods).
+The six identified clusters are shown in a two-dimension t-distributed stochastic neighbor embedding (tSNE) plot (Fig. 1).
+Each cluster represents a distinct transcriptional state and was classified with sets of non-overlapping differentially expressed genes (see methods): normoxia (81 genes), transition (446 genes), stage Ia hypoxia (328 genes), stage Ib hypoxia (320 genes), stage II hypoxia (978 genes), and resuscitation (429 genes) (Table SX).
+The average expression profiles for the gene sets reveal that the states transition from one to another and that transitions are oxygen (e.g. stage II into resuscitation occurred upon re-introducing air into the culture) and time dependent (e.g. stage Ia/b into stage II occured ~40 h after the culture reached 0% DO) (Fig. X and Fig. SX).
+As such, the six states were also defined with oxygen and time intervals (Table SS), with the exception of XX-XX h, where there was oscillation between stage Ia and stage II states as the culture went below ~3% DO (Fig SX).
+While this intriguing “flicker” behavior could be experimental noise, these anomalous time points (measured roughly one hour apart) clearly cluster with stage Ia and stage II states.
+Such oscillatory mechanisms could involve complex regulatory dynamics comprising feedforward loop motifs, which we describe later on.